 For many people, Gmail is Android's killer app.
 It's the best email app on any platform, and one of the biggest draws to Android.
 So anytime there is a change, it's pretty big news.
 With Ice Cream Sandwich, Gmail got a huge revamp.
 Every inch of the app has changed.
 Today we're going to find out just what is so different.

 I'm sure you've read other articles on the new ICS apps, but those are just rehashing what was shown in the Hong Kong demo.
-With the recent system apps dump and some SDK shenanigans, we can sit down with a real, working version of Gmail 4.0 and uncover its secrets.
 Read More

 Oh, Android.
 How far you've come since the days of the G1.
 Actually, tomorrow, October 22nd, will mark 3 years to the day that Android has been available on consumer handsets in the United States, and the G1 on T-Mobile was concepción.